-According to the research done in class, which vehicle best fits your criteria for environmental sustainability?
+1. According to the research done in class, which vehicle best fit your criteria for environmental sustainability?
 Why?
-2. Which vehicle best fits your criteria for social equity sustainability?
+2. Which vehicle best fit your criteria for social equity sustainability?
 What additional information would you like to gather to help you make this decision?
-3. Which vehicle best fits your criteria for economic sustainability?
-What additional information would you like to gather to help you make this decision?
-4. Should the government require automobile manufacturers to meet certain environmental standards, even if it raises vehicle price or availability?
-Why or why not?
-5. Should the government mandate what kind of car you can drive?
-Why or why not?
-6. What responsibilities do consumers have when making a new vehicle purchase?
+3. Which vehicle best fit your criteria for economic sustainability?
+What additional information would you like to gather to help you make this decision? l·.
+Should the government require automobile manufacturers to meet certain environmental standards, even if it raises vehicle price or availability?
+Why or why not? • Should the government mandate what kind of car you can drive?
+Why or why not? j.
+What responsibilities do consumers have when making a new vehicle purchase?